Marginal note:Seal of office

 Marginal note:Register of patent agents

-15 A register of patent agents shall be kept in the Patent Office on which shall be entered the names of all persons and firms entitled to represent applicants in the presentation and prosecution of applications for patents or in other business before the Patent Office.
+15 A register shall be kept in the Patent Office, on which shall be entered the names of all persons and firms that may act as patent agents.

 - R.S., 1985, c.
 P-4, s.
 15